 Casual Apparel Recall: 2009 Seattle Cotton Works

-In 2009 the manufacturer of clothing, Seattle Cotton Works, LLC of Bellevue, Washington created this website to notify consumers of a recall of their hooded sweatshirt.
+In 2009, the manufacturer of casual clothing, Seattle Cotton Works, LLC of Bellevue, Washington created this website to notify consumers of a recall of their children's hooded sweatshirt.

 The recalled sweatshirts had a drawstring through the hood which posed a strangulation hazard.
-The drawstring could catch on playground equipment, tree branches, fences, etc., entangling the child with the potential for strangulation occurring.
+Under certain conditions, the drawstring could catch on playground equipment, tree branches, fences, etc., entangling the child with the potential for strangulation occurring.
 The hooded, long sleeve sweatshirts had full-length zippers and drawstrings along the neckline.
-Parents.com issues a warning in the March 2009 telling parents to remove the drawstrings from sweatshirts immediately before permitting a toddler to wear them to eliminate the strangulation hazard, and /or call the manufacturer to arrange for a full refund.
+Parents.com issued a warning in March 2009 telling parents to remove the drawstrings from sweatshirts immediately before permitting a toddler to wear them to eliminate the strangulation hazard, and /or call the manufacturer to arrange for a full refund.

 Once the recall was over, this site’s domain was not renewed.

 There were several iterations of the site created by various buyers of the domain that had nothing to do with the original intent of the site.
 When I recently discovered that the domain was available, I bought it with the intent of restoring some of its original content found in its archived pages.
 These particular recalls are over, however I believe that consumers should remain aware of them, if for no other reason than for historical purposes.